 The book explores the desirability and possibility of expanding the breadth of religious and non-religious worldviews within the classroom.
-Written by an expert in Religious Education and minority religions, this book articulates the importance of the inclusion of minority voices within the classroom, and in wider society.
+Written by an

 This book is a valuable addition to the RE teacher's reference library and I will be recommending it to both students and serving teachers.